paradoxicalsphere/WorkplaceDAO/README.md

 # About the Author

-Oliver is a [Canadian Certified Counsellor](https://www.ccpa-accp.ca/) in private practice near Vancouver, British Columbia.
+Oliver works as a [Canadian Certified Counsellor](https://www.ccpa-accp.ca/) in private practice near Vancouver, British Columbia.
 Also, for 15 years he contributed to projects large and small in the Web 2.0 IT industry as a Technical Writer and Instructional Designer, with training in Business Analysis.
 He has a research interest in how people interact within the context of relationship systems as a basis for improving organizational performance, and holds a related [US patent](https://patents.google.com/patent/US11423362B2).

 # Introduction